bdocoder/code-critic/README.md

 Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can create a new account or simply login with a demo account to see how the app works with pre-generated data.
+You can authenticate with GitHub or login with a demo account to see how the app works with pre-generated data.